 The Revolution of Manual Testing in the AI Era

-While I was writing this document, GitHub Copilot was automating manual testing for me
+While I was writing this documentation, GitHub Copilot was automating manual testing for me.

 You could say I invented an AI Agent for manual testing.